Report Hate Donate

 Who can report an act of hate?

 Anyone can submit a report.
-If you have experienced an act of hate targeting Asian American or Pacific Islander communities, or have witnessed one, you are welcome to fill out our reporting form — whether or not you self-identify as Asian American or Pacific Islander.
-Our reporting form is available in English and 17 AA/PI languages — making it possible for people of many backgrounds and language proficiencies to share their experiences with us.
+If you have experienced an act of hate targeting Asian or Pacific Islander communities, or have witnessed one, you are welcome to fill out our reporting form — whether or not you self-identify as Asian or Pacific Islander.
+Our reporting form is available in 20 AA/PI languages — making it possible for people of many backgrounds and language proficiencies to share their experiences with us.

 A hate act includes words or actions motivated by bias against one or more personal characteristics including race, gender, or sexual orientation.
-Stop AAPI Hate reports on acts of racial or ethnic bias including but not limited to verbal harassment, workplace discrimination, school bullying, physical assault, vandalism, unfair treatment as a customer, or racist media content.
+Stop AAPI Hate reports on acts of bias targeting Asian and Pacific Islander people, including but not limited to verbal harassment, workplace discrimination, school bullying, physical assault, vandalism, unfair treatment as a customer, and racist media content.

 A fraction of hate acts are hate crimes — or bias-motivated criminal offenses.
 The Department of Justice explains, “The ‘crime’ in hate crime is often a violent crime, such as assault, murder, arson, vandalism or threats to commit such crimes.”
 However, our reporting center documents all hate acts and not just those that would be investigated as hate crimes.